 - Bachelor of Science in Nursing

-Part of the Omaha-Council Bluffs metro area, Bellevue is Nebraska's third largest city, with a population of 53,663 as of 2013.
+Part of the Omaha-Council Bluffs metro area, Bellevue is Nebraska's third largest city, with a population of 53,663 as of 2013, according to the U.S. Census Bureau.
 Approximately 26.3 percent of Bellevue's adult population held a bachelor's degree from 2008-2012, and around 92 percent had earned a high school diploma.
 Ideally situated on the Missouri River, Bellevue is currently in the midst of a building boom.
 And with its rolling hillsides, miles of walking trails, and park-like setting, Bellevue remains a popular city for Nebraska residents who want to work hard and play hard.
 According to the National Center for Education Statistics, two colleges and universities reside in the Bellevue area:

 Although Bellevue University was founded in 1966, the school has completely redefined itself to include a variety of programs geared towards working adults, including many online degree options.
 The school currently enrolls around 10,000 students annually and offers an incredible tuition rate of around $250 per credit hour for undergraduate students.
 With its focus on online learning, the following degree programs are what they are known for: